pacharanero/google-suite-url-tools/spec.md

 Bookmark these URLs to make it easy to use them when needed.
 If you use a Launcher like Albert then you can speed up the launching of the URLs even more.

+### New Features

+The following features have been added to the Google Suite URL Tools:

+1. **Generate New Copy URL**: Creates a new copy of a Google Document in a specified Google Drive folder.
+2. **Generate Preview URL**: Opens the Google Document in preview mode.
+3. **Generate Export PDF URL**: Exports the Google Document as a PDF file.
+4. **Generate Export DOCX URL**: Exports the Google Document as a DOCX file.
+5. **Generate Export HTML URL**: Exports the Google Document as an HTML file.
+6. **Generate Template URL**: Opens the Google Document as a template.

+### Test Buttons

+Two test buttons have been added to the interface:

+1. **Fill Test Doc**: Fills the document input with a test Google Document URL.
+2. **Fill Test Folder**: Fills the folder input with a test Google Drive folder URL.

 ### Acknowledgements
 React.js for the reactivity
 DaisyUI for the interface